-• Pie Conservative Fund (the Conservative Fund)
+- Pie Conservative Fund (the Conservative Fund) - Pie Chairman's Fund (the Chairman's Fund)

 2 Parties involved

 Manager

 The Manager of the Funds is Pie Funds.
 Pie Funds was incorporated in New Zealand under the Companies Act 1993 on 9 July 2007 and is responsible for investment management, issuing and administration of the Funds.
 Details of the directors of Pie Funds are available at companiesoffice.govt.nz/companies.
 The directors may change from time to time without notice to you.